NikhilRout/c-and-cpp/README.md

 # c-and-cpp
-C and C++ Practice Codes and a Movie Database Management and Search Project using Structures in CC
+C and C++ Practice Codes and a Movie Database Management and Search Project using Structures in C